Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Emmerdale actor Joe-Warren Plant was introduced as the second celeb to affix the DOI line up.

-Talking of his signing, the 18-year-old stated: “I’m so excited to be taught one thing new.
-I’m in it to win it, 100 per cent!”

-Joe is finest identified for enjoying Jacob Gallagher on the ITV cleaning soap, which he joined in 2010.
+Joe is greatest recognized for taking part in Jacob Gallagher on the ITV cleaning soap, which he joined in 2010.

 Mylene Klass

-The musician and TV presenter grew to become the first movie star confirmed for Dancing on Ice when it returns in the New 12 months.

 Myleene shared the information on her Twitter, posting a promo pic as she wrote: “Guess who gained’t be holding the coats by the aspect of the rink anymore!My ladies have been begging me to do @dancingonice.
 I’ve all the time been scared my piano fingers will get sliced off!
-Anyway,I wish to make them proud, present them I’m up for a problem and check out for a bum like Jlo.”
+Anyway,I need to make them proud, present them I’m up for a problem and take a look at for a bum like Jlo.”

 Sally Dyvenor

-Coronation Avenue actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s doable we might even see her on the ice subsequent yr.
+Coronation Avenue actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s attainable we might even see her on the ice subsequent yr.

-The 57-year-old, who arrives on the Cobbles in 1986, wouldn’t be the first Corrie actress to take to the skates, with Lisa George (Beth Tinker) collaborating in the 2020 collection.

 Mark ‘Bez’ Berry

-The Joyful Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a stunning decide for Dancing on Ice after proving fashionable on Superstar Gogglebox this yr.
+The Blissful Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a shocking choose for Dancing on Ice after proving well-liked on Celeb Gogglebox this yr.

 Luke Trotman

-Love Island 2020 star Luke Trotman has been noticed heading to Dancing On Ice auditions and after showcasing his dancing skills with girlfriend and fellow Love Island star Siannise Fudge, he looks as if the good match for the ITV competitors.
+Love Island 2020 star Luke Trotman has been noticed heading to Dancing On Ice auditions and after showcasing his dancing talents with girlfriend and fellow Love Island star Siannise Fudge, he looks like the excellent match for the ITV competitors.

-He can be following in the footsteps of earlier Love Island alumni, like winner Kem Cetinay, Wes Nelson and Maura Higgins.

 Denise Lewis